A residency rotation in Peru

 Health care Campaigns

 One aspect of our programs that residents particularly enjoy are the Community Health Fairs.
-These take place each month with local partners such as municipal authorities and the National Police.
+These take place a few times each month with local partners such as municipal authorities and the National Police.
 For residents, the health fairs are an ideal opportunity to put their medical experience and developing language skills into practice.
 Typically, you and other participants will see over 100 patients with a variety of conditions.
 At these health fairs, we provide free consultations and medicine.

 Most health fairs take place in municipal facilities or central squares.
 Here the client group are mainly women and children.
 However, we also carry out health fairs at the local prison which houses both male and female patients.